SetConstraint (Vehicles)

 You should exercise caution when turning a constraint off, in that any previously set constraint values may be lost.
 You cannot recover these values when you turn the constraint back on.

-The SetConstraint command turns constraints for vehicles on and off and also sets parameters for the constraints.
+Use the SetConstraint command to turn constraints for vehicles on and off and also to set parameters for these constraints.
 The following tables list valid values for {ConstraintName} as well as the parameters accepted for each.
 You can only set one constraint with each SetConstraint command.

 Enter all angle, latitude, and longitude input values in degrees.

-The following basic constraints are valid for facilities, places, targets, and most types of vehicles:
+The following Basic constraints are valid for most types of vehicles:

 You must enter both a Min and Max value when enabling the AzimuthAngle constraint.
 Otherwise, <value1> is only required if you specify Min and <value2> is only required if you specify Max.
 If you only specify one, in cases where Min and Max are not both required, STK maintains the prior setting for the other.